greg-js/arch-wiki-md-repo/wiki/_content/english/Wake-on-LAN.md

 Then reboot, possibly two times.

+From version 1.2.0 Wake-on-LAN settings can be changed graphically using [nm-connection-editor](https://www.archlinux.org/packages/?name=nm-connection-editor).

 ## Trigger a wake up

 To trigger WOL on a target machine, its MAC address and external or internal IP should be known.